Bringing Neighbors Together

 2008We became the Lead Agency in a broad collaboration providing SUN School and other anti-poverty services for Multnomah County’s Region 1, which encompasses the west side and North Portland, leading our Board to create a plan for expanding our comprehensive services into North Portland.

-2014In partnership with Home Forward, we launched a highly successful capital campaign to support the construction of a state-of-the-art early learning center (which opened in September) at the Stephens Creek Crossing affordable housing community.
-The Neighborhood House Children’s Center is now home to the agency’s highly-regarded preschool programs, including our long-standing Head Start program and Preschool Promise, an innovative preschool model first piloted in 2015.
+2014In partnership with Home Forward, we launched a highly successful capital campaign to support the construction of a state-of-the-art early learning center at the Stephens Creek Crossing affordable housing community.
+The Neighborhood House Children’s Center is now home to the agency’s highly-regarded Head Start and Early Head Start preschool programs.

 2016We launched our Senior Outreach Program, which works to connect with isolated seniors from immigrant communities, helping them access socialization opportunities and other needed services.
 This initiative successfully transformed the community we serve and increased the number of seniors from diverse backgrounds from just a few to nearly one-third.